Loughborough University: From college to university

 An experienced educationist, Herbert Haslegrave took over as college principal in 1953.
-By increasing breadths and raising standards, he gained it the status of Colleges of Advanced Technology in 1958.
+By increasing breadth and raising standards, he gained the institution the status of Colleges of Advanced Technology in 1958.
 He persuaded the Department of Education to buy further land and began a building programme.

 In 1963, the Robbins Report on higher education recommended that all colleges of advanced technology be given university status.
-Loughborough College of Technology was granted a Royal Charter on 19 April 1966 and became Loughborough University of Technology (LUT), with Haslegrave as its first vice-chancellor.
+Loughborough College of Technology was granted a Royal Charter on 19 April 1966, and became Loughborough University of Technology (LUT), with Haslegrave as its first vice-chancellor.
 It gradually remodelled itself in the image of the plate glass universities of the period, which had also been created under Robbins.

 Later history

 In 1977, Loughborough Training College (now Loughborough College of Education) was absorbed into the university.
+In 1996, the university dropped the "of Technology" from its title, becoming Loughborough University.
 The Arts College was also amalgamated with the university in 1998.
-These additions have diluted the technological flavour of the institution, causing it to resemble more a traditional university with its mix of humanities, arts and sciences.
-In 1996, the university dropped the "of Technology" from its title, becoming plain Loughborough University.
+These additions have shifted the technological leaning of the institution, causing it to function more as a traditional university, with a combination of humanities, arts and sciences.

 The shortened name "Lboro", "Lufbra" or "Luff" is commonly used by the students' union, the alumni association and others.